-Travel insurance providers are, for the most part, not offering any coverage of COVID-19 related medical charges.
-They do still provide regular coverage that can always offer some peace of mind.
+Travel insurance providers are, for the most part, not offering any coverage of COVID-19-related medical charges.
+They still provide regular coverage that can always offer peace of mind.
 Several insurance companies have even stopped selling new policies.
-Here are a few tips to cover yourself.
+Here are a few tips for covering yourself.

-- When you book a trip purchase insurance that provides the ability to cancel for any reason.
+- When you book a trip, purchase insurance allows you to cancel for any reason.

 - We always advise that you make travel purchases on a travel credit card as many give increased protection and insurance.

 - Check travel government travel advisories as it often affects insurance coverage.